About

 Here are several things I'm proud of regarding my mentoring to date:

-- I currently mentor 6 PhD students.
+- I currently mentor 7 fabulous PhD students.

 - I've served on 120+ grad student committees, which means I've played a small role in supporting lots of students in achieving lots of milestones.

-- I have mentored 20+ undergrad RAs in my lab, all of whom have gone on to graduate programs in mental health fields.
+- I have mentored 20+ undergrad RAs in my research lab, all of whom have gone on to graduate programs in mental health fields.